Hot Girls Talk to Themselves Nicely: How to Practice Self-Compassion That Actually Works

 Embrace Your Brilliance and Shine Bright

 💌 If this post slapped you in the feelings (in a good way), send it to the friend who needs it most.
-Or post it to your story and say, “This is my Roman Empire.
+And if you want my exact system for tracking self-compassion in real life, snag the Chronically Chic Goal Tracker.

 PS: Want more spicy self-love tips?
 Sign up for my newsletter here!